Running hvisor on QEMU

 mkdir rootfs

-# Create a 1G ubuntu.img, you can modify the count to change the img size
+# Create a 1G size ubuntu.img, you can modify the count to change the img size

 dd if=/dev/zero of=rootfs1.img bs=1M count=1024 oflag=direct